NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerTMS/README.md

 ## Infos for running WebXR:

-Phones need a Depth sensorto run AR/VR.
+Phones need a Depth sensor to run AR/VR.
 A list of supported devices can be found here: https://developers.google.com/ar/devices

 On an Android Phone via USB:
 - PlayStore: Download Google VR Services and Google AR Services App